beta · early access

 Can the agent push to my main branch or break my repo?

-What's the difference between ysa and ysa platform?
+What's the difference between ysa and ysa workspace?

-ysa is a container runtime for AI agents — the security backbone any orchestration layer can build on.
+ysa is the open source container runtime for AI agents: the security backbone.
 Hardened Podman containers, MITM network proxy, seccomp profiles, CLI and a clean API.
-It is and will stay focused on that one job. ysa platform is the orchestration layer built on top: multi-tenancy, GitHub and GitLab integration, customizable workflows, and team management.
+It stays focused on that one job. ysa workspace is the open source orchestration layer built on top: issue workflow automation, GitHub and GitLab integration, customizable workflows, and team management.
+Both are open source.
 All container security comes from ysa.

 Which LLMs are supported?

 Claude (Anthropic) and Mistral today, with multiple models available for each.
 You configure the provider and model per project.
-Support for self-hosted and local models is on the roadmap — we know sovereignty means not depending on third-party APIs for everyone.
+Support for self-hosted and local models is on the roadmap.

 Is this stable enough to use on real work?

-ysa platform is in beta — but it's already running on real production codebases.
+Yes, it's already running on real production codebases.
 The security model is solid.
-The product surface is still evolving: expect rough edges and fast iteration.
-We're looking for developers willing to run it on real projects and give honest feedback.
+The product surface is still evolving: expect fast iteration and occasional rough edges.
+Open an issue or PR on GitHub if you hit something.

 Why a web application instead of a desktop one?